kvap/wtfbrain/README.md

   1. Copy `.wftbrain.json.example` into `~/.wtfbrain.json`.
   1. Launch `randr.py` to see the list of your currently attached monitors with their signatures.
   1. Change the settings as you wish.
+  1. Set "notification" to your preferred timeout in seconds.
+Zero disables them.

 ## running
   1. Install `pyudev` library.